 For my #12DaysOfChristmas cocktail, I wanted to do something really different.
 I got the idea for this ChristmasThyme Cocktail from Inspired by Charm’s “A Very Merry Ornamentini.”
-I went with his idea for the vessel and garnishes (a clear glass ornament and rosemary and the aforementioned Sparkling Cranberries) but made a completely different cocktail, as I wanted something less sweet and a little herbal.
+I went with his idea for the vessel and garnishes (a clear glass ornament and rosemary and Sparkling Sugared Cranberries) but made a completely different cocktail, as I wanted something less sweet and a little herbal.
 And what a cocktail it is!

 This cocktail requires a few steps, but I love that it is easily made ahead and stored in the fridge until the moment when you can wow all your guests.
 As Inspired by Charm mentioned, this is not a cocktail to make for a party of fifty.
 Keep it to under ten for your sanity.

 First, a day ahead, make the Sparkling Sugared Cranberries.
 Then pour a cup of gin in a jar and add a handful of dried cranberries.
 Then make a thyme simple syrup by combining 1/2 cup sugar and 1/2 cup water in a saucepan, simmering until the sugar is dissolved, removing from heat, and then tossing in a few sprigs of thyme.
 When it’s cool, strain and discard thyme and store in the fridge.